securitize-io/dstoken/readme.md

 - **Off-chain Integration (RFE Protocol)** - We aim to provide a reference implementation of some aspects of the protocol dealing with off-chain transactions (for example, allow issuers to receive new investor data).
 - **Registry Service Federation** - We aim to provide a Registry Service implementation that supports federation, so that certain entities can keep global investor registries that can be shared accross token issuances.
 - **Token Issuance** - We aim to add a DSApp for easy token issuance.
+- **Command-line utilities** - We aim to provide comand-line tools and libraries to facilitate the interaction with the DS Protocol, like tools to add investors to investor registry or to simplify the off-chain generation of investor IDs from investor information.
-- **Self Service Factories** - we aim to add fully managed factory contracts on the blockchain, allowing web-based creation of a full DSProtocol environment.
+- **Self Service Factories** - We aim to add fully managed factory contracts on the blockchain, allowing web-based creation of a full DSProtocol environment.
-- **Dividend issuance and voting** - we plan to write standard DSApps for reference implementation of dividend distribution and voting capabilities.
+- **Dividend issuance and voting** - We plan to write standard DSApps for reference implementation of dividend distribution and voting capabilities.

 ### Security  audit